anna-kay/SLAM-Extended-Kalman-Filter-Particle-Filter/README.md

 ### General Premises
 A vehicle us moving on a plane (2 dimensions).
-The vehicle is aware of two static obstacles on the same plane.
+The vehicle is aware of two stationary obstacles on the same plane.
 The model of the movement of the vehicle is described by:

 ![kalman_vehicle_movement](https://github.com/anna-kay/extended-kalman-filter-particle-filter-vehicle-movement/assets/56791604/3d139c30-69f6-4ab8-8132-717234f4c7a6)